Premo14/personal-site/README.md

 ### Running Locally Without Docker

 1. **Install Prerequisites**:
    - [Node.js](https://nodejs.org/): Ensure that Node.js is installed on your system.
 Node.js includes [npm](https://www.npmjs.com/) (Node Package Manager), which is required to manage project dependencies.
 You can download and install it from the [official installation page](https://nodejs.org/en/download/package-manager).
-Make sure you have a version compatible with your project (usually the latest LTS version is recommended).

 2. **Clone the Repository**:
    ```bash